Connecting artists, students, and community during the annual Folk Music Ontario conference

 What have people said about Art Beat?

 Students, teachers, administrators, health care workers, and musicians alike have been delighted with the programs offered during conferences in Sudbury, Guelph, Kingston, London, Ottawa, Niagara Falls, Mississauga, and Toronto.
-Following are some reflections from recent Art Beat participants:
+Following are some reflections from recent Art Beat venues and artists:

 In 2013, Art Beat saw its first performance in a correctional facility with Jay Aymar playing at the Ontario Correctional Institute (OCI) in Brampton.
 At the conference, Jay spoke about the profound impact of this experience.
 The staff of the Brampton OCI were equally impressed: